 Figure 5 shows the shift in the US yield curve since we last published on PCFT.
-The managers say that rising bond yields are good news for banks, as is illustrated in Figure 6.
+Rising bond yields are good news for banks, as is illustrated in Figure 6.
 Rising short-term rates are, PCFT's managers believe, particularly good news for banks in the current environment.
-Whilst short-term rates are higher, deposit rates are negligible and the impetus for customers to switch accounts looking for the best rate is not really there.
-Their thesis is that banks' margins can expand, therefore.
+Whilst short-term rates are higher, deposit rates are is not really there.
+Banks' margins can expand, therefore.